BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 54 ---

-![This is a close-up image showing the logo of the European Banking Authority (EBA).
-Above the logo is the title "THE RISK FACTORS GUIDELINES".
-The EBA logo is blue and features the acronym "EBA" in large white letters on the left and the full name "EUROPEAN BANKING AUTHORITY" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ### **Risk factors **

-![This is the logo for the Joint Committee of the European Supervisory Authorities.
-It features the name of the organization in a grey, uppercase, sans-serif font on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![This is a side-by-side comparison of the logos for two European financial regulatory authorities.
-On the left is the logo for ESMA, the European Securities and Markets Authority, which features a circle of stars.
-On the right is the logo for EIOPA, the European Insurance and Occupational Pensions Authority, featuring a blue geometric design.

-esma European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 158. Banks party to trade finance transactions often have access only to partial information